 Many patients lose interest in sex during treatment or have concerns about body image.
 Men may have difficulty with erections.
-Women may experience pain during intercourse, vaginal dryness, or early menopause.
-Sex is a sensitive subject for many of us, but we encourage you to talk with your partner and your doctor about any concerns you have.
+Women may experience pain during intercourse, vaginal dryness or early menopause.
+Sex is a sensitive subject for many of us, but we encourage you to talk with your partner and your physician about any concerns you have.

 If lack of desire is a problem, you are fearful about sexual activity, or experience any of the symptoms described below, we encourage you to talk with your doctor or nurse during clinic hours.
 They can evaluate if further medical testing is necessary and what treatments or counseling may help.

 - Women: Reduced interest in sex, vaginal dryness, discomfort, pain, bleeding after or during intercourse, vaginal discharge, signs of premature menopause, hot flashes, irritability, or headaches.
 Depending on the issue, these options may help: water soluble lubricant, topical cream, vaginal dilator, medication, hormone replacement therapy (HRT), or a change in the dose or type of HRT you are using.

 - Men: Loss of sexual desire, erection problems, trouble reaching orgasm, premature ejaculation, or pain.
 Your doctor will work with you to determine the cause (physical, hormone changes, or anxiety) and get you started on a therapeutic plan, which may include hormone supplementation or medications to treat erectile dysfunction.